thestrangetoolstore/nodenogg.in/CONTRIBUTING.md

-main: the main branch into which other branches are merged. this is what's deployed to Azure docs/_: changes to documentation of the repo guides/_: changes to the vitepress more public facing guides for using nodenogg.in feature/_: a new feature fix/_: a small hotfix for bugs or minor quick changes
+main: the main branch into which other branches are merged. this is what's deployed to Azure docs/_: changes to documentation of the repo guides/_: changes to the public facing guides for at docs.nodenogg.in feat/_: a new feature fix/_: a small fix for bugs or very minor quick changes

 ## Next Steps